 E-ZPass_logo_white

-All eight Commission toll bridges are outfitted to handle E-ZPass® electronic toll transactions.
-E-ZPass® was used in more than 89 percent of the Commission’s toll transactions during the first half of 2023.
+The Commission’s eight toll bridges are outfitted to handle E-ZPass® electronic toll transactions.
+E-ZPass® is used in more than 85 percent of Commission’s toll transactions system-wide and that percentage increases monthly.

 ezpass-scanning1_edit

 E-ZPass® is a toll-collection system that enables motorists to pay their tolls electronically through pre-established accounts prepaid and replenished with a credit card or check.
-It is accepted by 35 toll or transportation agencies in 19 states, from Maine to Florida and west to Minnesota.
-More than 49 million E-ZPass® devices are currently in circulation and the number grows each year.
+It is accepted by more than 35 toll or transportation agencies in 20 states, from Maine to Florida and west to Minnesota.
+More than 59 million E-ZPass® devices are currently in circulation and the number grows each year.

 NJ E-ZPass® Customers who wish to contact the DRJTBC’s E-ZPass® Department, click here.